 4. Steam Refresh

 You might want to sell clothes on a resale platform or even refresh items bought in a thrift store - in either, steam refresh settings are handy.
-This setting will deodorize and de-wrinkle clothes so that you don't need to put them in a full wash.
+This setting will deodorize and de-wrinkle clothes, so you don't need to wash them in a complete wash.

-This is great for reducing energy consumption and the time you spend on large loads of washing, as most clothes simply don't need to be frequently washed.
-These cycles are usually only 20 minutes long, too, so it's great if you're in a rush.
+This is great for reducing energy consumption and the time you spend on large loads of washing, as most clothes simply don't need to be washed frequently.
+These cycles are usually only 20 minutes long, too, so they're great if you're in a rush.

 5. Cool Air Settings

-Not only are cool air settings much better for your energy bills (and the planet), but they'll benefit your delicate garments too.
+Cool air settings are much better for your energy bills (and the planet) and benefit your delicate garments.
 This setting is ideal for clothing that might shrink in high heat, such as dresses or knitwear.

 Tips for using dryer settings correctly

-• Always check the washing care labels of your clothes before you put them in the dryer.
-Avoid putting items such as wool, linen, or silk in a dryer, as this could cause damage.
+• Always check your clothes' washing care labels before putting them in the dryer.
+Avoid drying wool, linen, or silk, as this could damage them.

 • Don't overload the dryer.
-This can reduce the effectiveness of the settings and cause damage to the machine.
+Overloading can reduce the effectiveness of the settings and damage the machine.

 • Learn how to clean a lint dryer trap to ensure proper airflow and prevent fire hazards.